 Masseria and Officina chef/owner Nicholas Stefanelli did something many would consider counterintuitive – opening a pop-up in the middle of a pandemic.
-Officina debuted June 10 at Via Umbria (1525 Wisconsin Avenue NW), featuring a mercato, cafe, and trattoria – in addition to a delivery service.
+Officina debuted June 10 at Via Umbria (1525 Wisconsin Avenue NW), featuring a mercato, cafe, and trattoria – in addition to a weekly delivery service.

 From curated collections of specialty items and ingredients, to picnic kits, an in-house butcher, wine shop, ceramics from Via Umbria, housemade pastries and breads, a traditional Italian espresso bar, and classic Italian dishes available for pickup, delivery, and some seated dining, Officina has already made a splash in Georgetown.

 We recently spoke with Chef Nick to learn more about why he made the bold decision to open a pop-up during so much uncertainty, and his hope for the future of Officina.

 BID: With restaurants in Downtown DC and The Wharf, what prompted you to open in Georgetown?

 NICK: We were originally looking for a permanent space in Georgetown, and talked with [Via Umbria owners] Bill and Suzy Meynard late last year about the upstairs space at Via Umbria.
 Our search got sidetracked with the holiday season, and then COVID-19 hit.
 In the Spring, I was driving down Wisconsin Avenue and saw Via Umbria was closed.
 I called Bill and Suzy, who told me they’d shut down due to the pandemic, and I said let’s do a pop-up.
 We brought in Officina and that’s how it all got started, and how we opened in the middle of…whatever this is.

 BID: Will customers recognize anything from Via Umbria, or is the concept strictly Officina?